Innovation & Prospective Developments

 The CTP moves up a gear in its cooperation with CITEO

-Our cooperation with CITEO was set on a new footing in 2022, with both parties very keen to move from a client-supplier relationship to a privileged «partnership»-type relationship.
+Our cooperation with CITEO was set on a new footing these last years, with both parties very keen to move from a client-supplier relationship to a privileged «partnership»-type relationship.
 They share a single aim: speeding up the ongoing development of technologies and the associated know-how, to encourage the circular use of bio-based and renewable materials and reduce the impact of today’s society on the environment.

 CITEO became a mission-led company (‘entreprise à missions’ under French law) in 2020 with the aim of helping economic players produce, distribute and consume while preserving our planet, its re-sources, biodiversity and the climate.
 Its financial support and the contributions from its Eco-design and Recycling teams are helping the CTP develop solutions for making recycled materials lighter and integrating them into products, improving re-cyclability, functionalising papers and boards and giving them new properties, optimising recycling processes, and addressing the health challenges of the circular economy.